 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with the financial liabilities.
-The enterprise is exposed to this risk mainly in respect of the amount due to Canada Lands Corporation.
+The enterprise is exposed to this risk mainly in respect of the amount due to Canada Lands Corporation and due to related party.